-2020 has started, letting go 2019 along with its multiple events, changes and achievements.
+2020 has started, letting go of 2019 along with its multiple events, changes and achievements.
 In 2019 KEA did not hang about.
-It was a year of celebration since it marked the 20-year anniversary of KEA and as much time of passion, culture and creativity!
-It was also a year filled with inspiring works and projects.
+It was a year of celebration since it marked the 20th anniversary of KEA and as much time of passion, culture and creativity!
+It was also a year filled with inspiring work and projects.
+We are proud to have worked on numerous topics and projects during that year whether it was about advising cities about their cultural strategies, producing research on music, audiovisual or cultural tourism, striving for the access of CCS players to private funding, or organizing engaging and successful events.

 Take a look at KEA’s 2019 hot topics and how they will impact on 2020.